Upper Canada College: Extracurricular activities

 Participation in extracurricular activities is encouraged at Upper Canada College; all students are required to complete 40 hours of Community Service as a part of their Ontario Secondary School Diploma as well as complete 150 hours of other extracurricular commitments, with an equal division between arts, athletics, and community service (what the IB calls CAS: creativity, action, service), prior to graduation.

 Arts and athletics

 Upper Canada College runs a variety of extracurricular theatre programs, ranging in scope and scale, from musicals to Shakespeare, with at least one large-scale and one small-scale production each year.
 Smaller, student written and run plays are also produced.
 The theatre program, which includes all aspects of production, is run in conjunction with Bishop Strachan School, a nearby girls' private school.
 Various bands and music groups that practice extra-curricularly are also supported by the college, including a wind ensemble, concert band, stage band, string ensemble, jazz ensemble, and singers.
 These groups compete in festivals at different levels and also organize fundraising concerts.
-UCC has sports rivalries with other boys' schools in Ontario.